cloud-gov/federalist.18f.gov/pages/using-federalist/resources.md

 # This is a variable "title".
 title: "This could be the title of your site"

-# This is an object "agency_contact" with properties "phone" and "email".
+# This is an object "agency_contact" with
+# properties "phone" and "email".
 agency_contact:
-  phone: 202-555-5555
+  phone: "202-555-5555"
-  email: info@agency.gov
+  email: "info@agency.gov"

 # This is a list
 list_of_departments:
 - "Department of A"
 - "Bureau of B"
 - "C Administration"

+# You can define any variables you like with YAML.
 ```